93 pages 3 hours read

 Each chapter explores a different aspect of slavery’s impact on American structures and institutions and connects historical events with contemporary issues.
 The essays are accompanied by short vignettes, providing brief details about important historical events and acts of resistance by Black Americans and enslaved Africans, as well as poems that help to contextualize the experiences of those living during these historic moments.

 In the Preface-Chapter 4, the authors examine the early days of slavery and its connection to the American Revolution, sugar, and democracy.
 Chapter 1 connects slavery and democracy, arguing that Black Americans have contributed to advancements in equality and democracy.
-Chapter 2 uncovers the origin of the idea of “race” and how it was developed by enslavers to ensure the longevity of slavery.
-In Chapter 3, author Khalil Gibran Muhammad details how sugar production created the justification for slavery and gave birth to American capitalism.
-Chapter 4 examines the prevalence of white fear in both historical and contemporary contexts.
+Chapter 2 uncovers how the idea of “race” was developed to ensure the longevity of slavery.
+In Chapter 3, author Khalil Gibran Muhammad details how sugar production created the justification for slavery and gave birth to American capitalism, while Chapter 4 examines the prevalence of white fear in both historical and contemporary contexts.

 Chapters 5-9 spotlight dispossession, capitalism, politics, citizenship, and self-defense.
 Chapter 5 details the relationship between Black and Indigenous people in the United States throughout history and juxtaposes their status and treatment within American policies.
 In Chapter 6, Matthew Desmond contends that slavery defined the nation’s extreme adherence to capitalism and created a model for oppression and wealth advancement.
 Chapter 7 analyzes the connection between slavery and the structure of the US government and political policies.
 In Chapter 8, Martha S. Jones draws attention to the efforts of Black Americans to redesign the meaning of citizenship.

 Chapters 10-14 unpack other forms of disparity and activism in US history.
-Chapter 10 traces the link between the violent control and punishment during slavery to the modern incarceration system.
+Chapter 10 traces the link between the violent practices of enslavers and the modern incarceration system.
 Chapter 11 elucidates the false promise of Reconstruction, examining the many ways in which Black citizens were denied rights following Emancipation.
 In Chapter 12, Linda Villarosa focuses on the historical relationship between Black people and the American healthcare system.
 Chapter 13 spotlights the interconnectedness of Black churches and activism, and Chapter 14 focuses on the development of Black music in popular American culture.

 Chapters 15-18 identify more issues of racial discrimination and their connection to slavery while providing a roadmap for America’s future.
 In Chapter 15, Interlandi details the backlash to the Affordable Care Act in 2008 and connects it to earlier efforts by emancipated enslaved people to develop systems of healthcare.
 Chapter 16 exposes how problems with transportation and infrastructure are rooted in segregationist efforts following the Civil War.
 Ibram X. Kendi challenges the idea of continued progress and advocates for persistence and diligence in Chapter 17, while Nikole Hannah-Jones outlines a roadmap for justice in Chapter 18.